vito-c/pirate-vim-deprecated/README.markdown

     Features: Largefile NTLM SSL SSPI libz

-#### Installing spf13-vim on Windows
+#### Installing pirate-vim on Windows

-The easiest way is to download and run the spf13-vim-windows-install.cmd file.
+The easiest way is to download and run the pirate-vim-windows-install.cmd file.
 Remember to run this file in **Administrator Mode** if you want the symlinks to be created successfully.

 ## Updating to the latest version
 The simpliest (and safest) way to update is to simply rerun the installer.
 It will completely and non destructively upgrade to the latest version.